nyc-crh/site/content/key-concepts/_index.md

 </details>

-[^31]: Keith A. Mayes, *The Unteachables: Disability Rights and the Invention of Black Special Education* (Minneapolis: University of Minnesota Press, 2023); Francine Almash, "New York City ‘600’ Schools and the Legacy of Segregation in Special Education," The Gotham Center for New York City History, June 21, 2022, [https://www.gothamcenter.org/blog/new-york-city-600-schools-and-the-legacy-of-segregation-in-special-education](https://www.gothamcenter.org/blog/new-york-city-600-schools-and-the-legacy-of-segregation-in-special-education).
+[^31]: Mayes, *The Unteachables*; Almash, ["New York City ‘600’ Schools](https://www.gothamcenter.org/blog/new-york-city-600-schools-and-the-legacy-of-segregation-in-special-education)."

-[^32]: Cheri Fancsali, “Special Education in New York City: Understanding the Landscape,” The Research Alliance for New York City Schools at NYU Steinhardt, 2019,[https://steinhardt.nyu.edu/sites/default/files/2021-03/Special_Education_in_New_York_City_final.pdf](https://steinhardt.nyu.edu/sites/default/files/2021-03/Special_Education_in_New_York_City_final.pdf).; Beth A. Ferri and David J. Connor, *Reading Resistance: Discourses of Exclusion in Desegregation & Inclusion Debates* (New York: Peter Lang, 2006).
+[^32]: Cheri Fancsali, “Special Education in New York City: Understanding the Landscape,” The Research Alliance for New York City Schools at NYU Steinhardt, 2019, [https://steinhardt.nyu.edu/sites/default/files/2021-03/Special_Education_in_New_York_City_final.pdf](https://steinhardt.nyu.edu/sites/default/files/2021-03/Special_Education_in_New_York_City_final.pdf); Beth A. Ferri and David J. Connor, *Reading Resistance: Discourses of Exclusion in Desegregation & Inclusion Debates* (New York: Peter Lang, 2006).

   <details class="mb-3"><summary class="pb-3"><h2>5.
 Disability takes many forms.
 Disabled students in NYC have had, and continue to have, a wide variety of educational experiences.</h2></summary>